WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/an/an2/an2.32-41.pli.md

 ---
-title: Samacittavagga - Chapter on the Equanimous Mind
+title: Samacitta vagga - Chapter on the Equanimous Mind
 description: Short teachings on contrasting qualities and the way of practice conducive to cultivating an equanimous mind.
 fetter: attachment to rites and rituals,sensual desire,personal existence view,conceit
 tags: integrity,parents,good conduct,bad conduct,equanimous mind,immature,wise